 Administering Cisco Unified Communications Workspace Part 2: Advanced v10.5 (ACUCW2)

-This hands-on, exclusive course builds on the foundation provided by ACUCW1 and focuses on advanced administration of Cisco Unified Communications Manager (CUCM) v10.
+This ACUCW2 course builds on the foundation provided by ACUCW1 and focuses on advanced administration of Cisco Unified Communications Manager (CUCM) v10.
 In this course, you will learn to build the UC infrastructure, including deploying a variable-length on-net dial plan that supports multiple sites.

 After learning how to configure the system, you'll discover how native presence and instant messaging and presence can enhance collaboration.
 You'll deploy a client services framework client, Jabber, and explore the challenges that are presented by the North American Numbering Plan (NANP).